microsoft/nni/deployment/pypi/README.md

 * __Prepare environment__

-  Before build and upload NNI package, make sure the below OS and tools are available, when you choose Windows version 32-bit, you need install Node.js 32-bit as environment and Node.js 64-bit for Windows 64-bit.
+  Before build and upload NNI package, make sure the below OS and tools are available.
   ```
   Windows 10
   powershell
   Python >= 3.5
   Pip
-  Node.js
   Yarn
-  tar
   ```

 * __How to build__